vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 ![](../../../.gitbook/assets/tokenizer-transform.svg)

-The `tokenizer` transforms accepts [`log`][log_event] events and allows you to tokenize a field's value by splitting on white space and zipping the tokens with ordered field names.
+The `tokenizer` transforms accepts [`log`][log_event] events and allows you to tokenize a field's value by splitting on white space, ignoring special wrapping characters, and zipping the tokens into ordered field names.

 ## Example